rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-networks.md

 ## Sample explanation

-This sample creates a virtual network with two subnets and with one virtual machine each.
-The back subnet is completely cut off from the public Internet.
+This sample creates a virtual network with two subnets and with one virtual machine on each subnet.
+The back subnet is cut off from the public Internet.
 The front-facing subnet accepts inbound HTTP traffic from the Internet.
-Every virtual machine on the subnet can still communicate with each other through the default network security group rules.
+Both virtual machines in the virtual network communicate with each other through the default network security group rules.

 | Class used in sample | Notes
 |-------|-------|
 | [com.microsoft.azure.management.network.Network](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._network) | Local object representation of the virtual network created from `azure.networks().define()...create()` .
-Update the Network object after it is created using the `update()...apply()` fluent chain.
+Use the `update()...apply()` fluent chain to update an existing virtual network.
-| [com.microsoft.azure.management.network.Subnet](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._subnet) | Subnets are created on the virtual network when defining or updating the network using `withSubnet()`.
-Object representations of a Subnet can be retrieved from `Network.subnets().get()` or `Network.subnets().entrySet()` and queried for information about their properties.
+| [com.microsoft.azure.management.network.Subnet](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._subnet) | Create subnets on the virtual network when defining or updating the network using `withSubnet()`.
+Get object representations of a subnet from `Network.subnets().get()` or `Network.subnets().entrySet()`.
+These objects have methods to query subnet properties.
 | [com.microsoft.azure.management.network.NetworkSecurityGroup](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._network_security_group) | Created using the `azure.networkSecurityGroups().define()...create()` fluent chain and then applied to subnets through the updating or creating subnets in a virtual network.

 ## Next steps

 [!INCLUDE [next-steps](_shared/next-steps.md)]

-Additional Azure storage samples can be found in the [Azure virtual networking documentation](https://docs.microsoft.com/en-us/azure/virtual-network/).